shenwei356/taxonkit/doc/docs/usage.md

 Create NCBI-style taxdump files for custom taxonomy, e.g., GTDB and ICTV

 Input format:
-  0. For GTDB taxonomy file, just use --gtdb
+  0. For GTDB taxonomy file, just use --gtdb.
-  1. The input file should be tab-delimited
-  2. At least one column is needed, please specify the filed index:
-     1) Kingdom/Superkingdom/Domain,     -K/--field-kingdom
-     2) Phylum,                          -P/--field-phylum
-     3) Class,                           -C/--field-class
-     4) Order,                           -O/--field-order
-     5) Family,                          -F/--field-family
-     6) Genus,                           -G/--field-genus
-     7) Species (needed),                -S/--field-species
-     8) Subspecies,                      -T/--field-subspecies
-        For GTDB, we use the numeric assembly accession (without the prefix GCA_ and GCF_, and version number).
+     We use the numeric assembly accession as the taxon at subspecies rank.
+     (without the prefix GCA_ and GCF_, and version number).
+  1. The input file should be tab-delimited, at least one column is needed.
+  2. Ranks can be given either via the first row or the flag --rank-names.
   3. The column containing the genome/assembly accession is recommended to generate TaxId mapping file (taxid.map, id -> taxid).
        -A/--field-accession,    field contaning genome/assembly accession
-     --field-accession-re,    regular expression to extract the accession
+       --field-accession-re,    regular expression to extract the accession Note that mutiple TaxIds pointing to the same accession are listed as comma-seperated integers.

 Attentions:
-  1. Names should be distinct in taxa of different rank.
+  1. Names should be distinct in taxa of different ranks.
      But for these missing some taxon nodes, using names of parent nodes is allowed:

        GB_GCA_018897955.1      d__Archaea;p__EX4484-52;c__EX4484-52;o__EX4484-52;f__LFW-46;g__LFW-46;s__LFW-46 sp018897155

      It can also detect duplicate names with different ranks, e.g., the Class and Genus have the same name B47-G6, and the Order and Family between them have different names.
 In this case, we reassign a new TaxId by increasing the TaxId until it being distinct.

        GB_GCA_003663585.1      d__Archaea;p__Thermoplasmatota;c__B47-G6;o__B47-G6B;f__47-G6;g__B47-G6;s__B47-G6 sp003663585

+  2. Taxa from different parents may have the same name.
+     We will assign different TaxIds to them.

+     E.g., in ICTV, many viruses from different species have the same names.
+     In practice, we set the "Virus names(s)" as a subspecies rank and also specify it as the accession.

+       Species             Virus name(s)
+       Jerseyvirus SETP3   Salmonella phage SETP7
+       Jerseyvirus SETP7   Salmonella phage SETP7

 Usage:
   taxonkit create-taxdump [flags]